![]() |

 Empire: Stamps with Napoleon III

-Millesime: gutter pair or two stamps joined together with a small white space in between, (always?) with a number on this small strip of paper
+together with a small white space in between, sometimes with a

 Neuf: Uncancelled